georgigeorgiev/udemy-react/youtube-search/README.md

-# Youtube search app - React only
+# Youtube search application - React only